Adjusted chi-square test for degree-corrected block models: Adjusted chi-square test

 A heuristic for the degrees of freedom of the limiting $\chi^2$ distribution can be given by counting parameters.
 In the unrestricted model, we have a total of $n(L-1)$ free parameters among $p^{(1)},\dots,p^{(n)}$, while under the restricted null model, we only have $L-1$ free parameters.
 The difference gives the degrees of freedom of the limit.

 The setting we are interested in, however, is the opposite of the classical setting.
 We would like to use the statistic when $n \to \infty$, while $\dmin$ is fixed or grows slowly with $n$.
-Assuming that $n$ is large enough so that $(n-1)(L-1) \approx n(L-1)$, \eqref{eq:Y:chisq:conv} suggests that we can approximate $\Yh^{(n,d)}$ in distribution by the sum of $n$ independent $\chi^2_{L-1}$ variables, i.e., $\Yh^{(n,d)} \approxd R_n:=\sum_{i=1}^n \xi_i$ where $\xi_i$ are i.i.d. draws from $\chi^2_{L-1}$.
-Moreover, the central limit theorem suggests that the standardized version of $R_n$ has a distribution close to a standard normal.
+Assuming that $n$ is large enough so that $(n-1)(L-1) \approx n(L-1)$, \eqref{eq:Y:chisq:conv} suggests that we can approximate $\Yt^*_{(n,d)}$ in distribution by the sum of $n$ independent $\chi^2_{L-1}$ variables, that is,

+for some i.i.d. random variables $\xi_i \sim \chi^2_{L-1}$.
+The approximate inequality above is only in distribution and $\{\xi_i\}$ are not necessarily related to $\Yt^*_{(n,d)}$.
+Moreover, the central limit theorem suggests that the standardized version of $\sum_{i} \xi_i$ has a distribution close to a standard normal.

 Based on the above heuristic argument, we propose the following adjusted test statistic: